 Many of the member countries have established good education programmes for instructors and the aim for FEIF has first of all been to compare the systems and make possibilities for instructors to enter courses in “foreign” countries.
 With the signing of the “Education Matrix” in 2006 this aim has been reached.

 Ethics and Morals

 High morals in all fields and sticking to the highest ethical standards have been at the fore front of attention for FEIF from the start.
 The board of FEIF, the delegates and the countries have been diligent and disciplined in keeping to this high standard.
 Every attempt to bring “dirty” methods into the keeping and use of the Icelandic Horse, have been brought up and important decisions have been made to maintain standards.
 Since 2000 the “Code of Conduct”, adopted from FEI, has been an over-all rule for us.
-The FIPO also describes in many chapters how to deal with ethical matters both through preventive methods and a punishment system.
+The FEIF Rules and Regulations also describe in many chapters how to deal with ethical matters both through preventive methods and a punishment system.